Otar989/Marketplace_dashboard/README.md

    ```

    The server starts on port `3001` by default.
 You can change this by setting the `PORT` environment variable.
-3. In a second terminal, serve the `frontend` directory.
+4. In a second terminal, serve the `frontend` directory.
 You can use a simple HTTP server like [`http-server`](https://www.npmjs.com/package/http-server) or any other static server.
 For example:

    ```bash
    npx http-server ./frontend -p 3000
    ```

-4. Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
+5. Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
 The dashboard will request order data from `http://localhost:3001/api/orders`.

+### Deploying the frontend (e.g. GitHub Pages)

+- The file `frontend/config.js` controls which backend the dashboard talks to.
+Set `API_BASE_URL` to the public URL of your backend (for example one hosted on Render or Railway).
+When the value is empty the page falls back to the bundled demo data (`frontend/sample-orders.json`).
+- Commit and push the updated `config.js` together with the frontend files to the branch that GitHub Pages serves (usually `main`).
+The live site (e.g. `https://otar989.github.io/Marketplace_dashboard/`) will then load your configured backend.
+- Remember that GitHub Pages only hosts static files.
+You still need to deploy the Node.js backend somewhere reachable from the internet if you want real orders to appear.

 ## 🔧 Configuring marketplace APIs